Jackschwarz58/SoftwareEngineeringERP/README.md

 # Implementation
-Since we are building an ERP system from scratch, we need both a strong front-end and back-end to meet the requirements of the project.
+Since we are building an ERP (Enterprise resource planning) system from scratch, we need both a strong front-end and back-end to meet the requirements of the project.
 Therefore, we deciced on a web application built using HTML, CSS, and Javascript, which is then fed data from a SQL databse.

 ---

 ### Front-End Implementation
+For the front-end implementation, we figured we could either create a web application using HTML, CSS, and Javascript, or we could create a native application using a Java or Python GUI framework.
+We ultimately decided on a web application as this was a more convenient way of accessing our program.

 ### Back-End Implementation